Centinel AnalyticaCentinel Analytica

 2. Go to Lambda → Create function → Author from scratch.

-4. In the Code tab select Upload from → .zip file, then upload your updated archive.
+4. In the Code tab, select Upload from → .zip file and upload your archive.

 5. Under Configuration → General configuration, set Timeout to 5 seconds and Memory to 128 MB.

-6. Choose Actions → Publish new version and note the versioned ARN displayed.
+6. Choose Actions → Publish new version and note the versioned ARN.

 1. Open CloudFront → Distributions, select the distribution to protect, and edit the cache behavior you want covered.